 Figure 10 demonstrates the effects of all three methods with different ventilation conditions between the cladding and membrane.
-To provide additional context, a direct fix wall without battens, indicated as "No Batten WB" in the key, has also been included in.
+To provide additional context, a direct fix wall without battens, indicated as "No Batten WB" in the key, has also been included.

-Based on the graph, the effectiveness of the three methods can be ranked as follows:
+Based on the graph, the effectiveness of the three methods can be ranked as follows (most effective to least effective):